Learn how to make smoked lobster tails on ANY grill or smoker!

 - Thaw the frozen lobster tails overnight in the refrigerator or in a bowl of cold water for 30 minutes.

-- Start up your smoker or set up you grill for 2 zone indirect cooking.
-Start to bring temperature up to about 200°F.
+- Start up your smoker or set up you grill for indirect cooking at 350°F.

 Prepare the Lobster Tails